Land Use Planning Policy

 Planning Board Subdivision Approval Authority

-The Village of Red Hook Planning Board is authorized to approve, disapprove, or approve with modifications any subdivision application of the Village of Red Hook.[2]
+The Village of Red Hook Planning Board is authorized to approve, disapprove, or approve with modifications any subdivision application within the Village of Red Hook.[2]

 History · superseded or expired